histef/my-bookshelf/README.md

 * [Miscellaneous](#important)

 ## Overview
 This is a book organizing app.
 The main page shows three e-bookshelves('Read', Currently Reading', 'Want to Read') where you can organize your books according to the user selected status.
 You can also search for a book in the Search Page and then add it to one of the bookshelves.
 I was provided the starter code and stylesheet and was tasked to make it functional using the React Library.
-This is the final assessment project for Udacity's React Fundamentals course.
-This project is subject to a code review by a Udacity reviewer.
+This project passed a code review by a Udacity reviewer.

 ## Installation